renovatebot/.github/README.md

 # .github

-This repository contains the basic Renovate configuration that is used in most/all other Renovate repositories.
+This repository contains the basic Renovate configuration that is used in most/all other renovatebot repositories.